JohnComonitski/team-joint/README.md

 # TeamJoint
-this code is meant to be run an Pycom LoPy4 with a Pytrack shield.
-The purpose of this code is to measure a users joint movement constantly following joint arthroplasty.
+This code is meant to be run an Pycom LoPy4 with a Pytrack shield.
+The purpose of this code is to constantly measure a users joint movement following joint arthroplasty.
 This code was created as part of a capstone project at The Pennsylvania State University in partnership with Hershey Medical Center.
 This code was written by John Comonitski while working as a member of TeamJoint.